taocpp/PEGTL/doc/Getting-Started.md

 | *e*<sub>1</sub> / *e*<sub>2</sub> | [`sor< R... >`](Rule-Reference.md#sor-r-) <sup>[(combinators)](Rule-Reference.md#combinators)</sup>       |
 | *e**                              | [`star< R... >`](Rule-Reference.md#star-r-) <sup>[(combinators)](Rule-Reference.md#combinators)</sup>     |

-The PEGTL also contains a [large number of atomic rules](Rule-Reference.md) for matching ASCII and Unicode characters, strings, ranges and similar, beginning-of-file or end-of-line and similar, and more...
+The PEGTL also contains a [large number of atomic rules](Rule-Reference.md) for matching ASCII and Unicode characters, strings, ranges of characters, integers, beginning-of-file or end-of-line, ...

+Many of these rules can directly be applied to objects in the input, frequently of type `char`, but also to data members or the return values of global or member functions in cases where the input is a sequence of non-trivial objects.

 ## Grammar Analysis

 Every grammar must be free of cycles that make no progress, i.e. it must not contain unbounded recursive or iterative rules that do not consume any input, as such grammar might enter an infinite loop.
-One common pattern for these kinds of problematic grammars is the so-called [left recursion](https://en.wikipedia.org/wiki/Left_recursion) that, while not a problem for less deterministic formalisms like CFGs, must be avoided with PEGs in order to prevent aforementioned infinite loops.
+One common pattern for these kinds of problematic grammars is the "dreaded" [left recursion](https://en.wikipedia.org/wiki/Left_recursion) that, while not a problem for less deterministic formalisms like CFGs, must be avoided with PEGs in order to prevent aforementioned infinite loops.

-The PEGTL provides a [grammar analysis](Grammar-Analysis.md) which analyses a grammar for cycles that make no progress.
+The PEGTL provides a [grammar analysis](Grammar-Analysis.md) that searches the rules of a grammar for cycles that make no progress.
-While it could be implemented with compile-time meta-programming, to prevent the compiler from exploding the analysis is done at run-time.
+While this could probably be implemented with compile-time meta-programming the implementation in the PEGTL avoids excessive compile times by doing everything at run-time.
 It is best practice to create a separate dedicated program that does nothing else but run the grammar analysis, thus keeping this development and debug aid out of the main application.

 ```c++